 That said, I didn’t recall there were obvious ways to get close to each waterfall, but then again, we were sufficiently content with the overlooks that we didn’t really try to look for such hikes to extend our visit.

 According to the park literature, the Hindmarsh Lookout Track was said to be 1.8km return.

 However, we might have cheated as the lookouts were close enough to the park road for us to consider it roadside.

 I guess we were technically supposed to hike the track to get to the lookouts.

-Belmore Falls resides in the Morton National Park.
+Belmore Falls resides in the Morton National Park near Robertson in New South Wales.
 It is administered by the NSW National Parks and Wildlife Service.
 For information or inquiries about the area as well as current conditions, visit their website.

 We came from Carrington Falls, where took the Illawarra Highway (Hwy 48) west towards the town of Robertson.
 Then, we took a left onto Merryla St, then turned right onto South St before turning left onto Belmore Falls Rd.
 We then followed this road another 7.7km to a signed turnoff on the left.
 That turnoff was a one-way road that looped past both overlooks before rejoining the Belmore Falls Rd.